djjd47130/JD-TMDB/README.md

 ## IMPORTANT NOTE

 This library is currently in active develoment, and not guaranteed for use at this time.
+The base layer in "JD.TMDB.API.pas" is more or less fully functional and can be used, but the rest of the layers are still a work in progress.

 ## Delphi Version